When students read the Benchmark assessment, the intent is for the student to achieve a sufficient amount of “productive struggle.”

 As the student reads the next passage, Amira will continue to down-level using the criteria above.

-The kindergarten passage (which contains only CVC words and high frequency words) is the lowest level passage a student can be given in Amira.
-If a student has trouble completing the passage, even at the kindergarten level, encourage the student to try his/her best to sound out words, read the known words, skip unknown words, and/or say the letters he/she knows.
+If a student has trouble completing a passage, even at the lowest level, encourage the student to try his/her best to sound out words, read the known words, skip unknown words, and/or say the letters he/she knows.
 As long as some effort has been made for one minute, Amira will give the student credit for the reading session.